Solve a workplace dispute

 Mediation is voluntary and the mediator can’t force you or your employer to accept a solution.
 Both you and your employer must agree on the way to solve the dispute.

-You can also find a mediation service on the Civil Mediation Council website.
+You can also find a mediation service.

 Read the Acas guide on mediation for more information.

 Conciliation is similar to mediation but is normally used when:

 - you believe you may be entitled to make a claim to an employment tribunal